-If these emblematic structures are not problematic (or absurd) it is because they recognize the representational nature of nature and act as the cue for the kind of culturally-reinforcing reverie both he and Whately desire.
-Gipin’s “nothing … but what nature herself might be supposed to create”—for all his apparent dislike of garden structures—becomes hard to distinguish here from Whately’s more open acknowledgement that manmade garden features can produce the affect of nature: confronted by a rather less forcibly emblematic temple of Pan at Enfield Chase, Whately’s response is to stress the power of designed structures to produces these pleasures of reverie, translating the physical into the mythic, the cultural into the natural.
+If these emblematic structures are not problematic (or absurd), it is because they recognize the representational nature of nature, acting as the cue for the kind of culturally reinforcing reverie both he and Whately desire.
+Gipin’s “nothing . . . but what nature herself might be supposed to create”—for all his apparent dislike of garden structures—becomes hard to distinguish here from Whately’s more open acknowledgement that manmade garden features can produce the affect of nature.
+Confronted by a rather less forcibly emblematic temple of Pan at Enfield Chase, Whately stresses the power of designed structures to produce these pleasures of reverie, translating the physical into the mythic, the cultural into the natural.
 Hidden away in a wood, “no one,” Whately argues, “can wish it to be brought forward, who is sensible to the charms of the Arcadian scene which this building alone has created.”
-At the Rookery’s temple of Pan, as at Enfield’s, the intellectually and emotionally educated viewer is invited to recognize its representational status even as the landscape around is to be experienced as untouched “nature”; and the beauties of nature become most apparent in those moments when a familiar story can be told, when the teller of that story can place themself within a larger narrative.
+At the Rookery’s temple of Pan, as at Enfield’s, the intellectually and emotionally educated viewer is invited to recognize its representational status even as the surrounding landscape is to be experienced as untouched “nature.”
+The beauties of nature become most apparent in those moments when a familiar story can be told, when the teller of that story can place themself within a larger narrative.

-As Mayhew notes, Gilpin’s picturesque engagement with the landscape offers an account of the natural which endorses physical and social harmony, but which also valorizes the position of Gilpin himself, a position which assumes the importance of the imaginative individual’s engagement with nature rather than the landowner’s reconstruction of nature in his own image.
-The Rookery is one of those rare instances for Gilpin where nothing is introduced into a garden, but “what nature herself might be supposed to create”; repeatedly, however, the manuscripts are forced to record his confrontation with what the owner has created instead.
-As the Rookery and those distant views at Hackfall suggest, it is not that Gilpin imagines himself an enemy to gardening, rather that most gardens are the wrong kind of gardens because they make physical the landowner’s image of themself: trapped in their own littleness and localness, they fail to assert that moral usefulness Gilpin had praised in the Dialogue on Stowee and raise the question of who properly owns the landscape—the legal proprietor, or the picturesque traveler freed from the pettiness of ownership to see the larger picture.
-In the manuscripts and in the published tours, then, we may read a continuation of the dialogue mounted in Gilpin’s account of Stowe, a dialogue focused at once upon the physical structures of landscape and on their moral interpretation, focused also, therefore on the usefulness or otherwise of gardens.
-As the Dialogue insists, this raises questions of wealth, gentility and taste, but also of virtue: in the manuscript and published tours the focus for that debate becomes the gardens of private individuals.
-And while properly national gardens such as Blenheim can lay claim to a form of public virtue Gilpin more usually associates with wild “nature,” most of the gardens he visits do not.
-Instead they seem to speak of waste and foolishness, of an emphasis on self, and a misunderstanding of one’s place in the creation and in the nation.
+As Mayhew notes, Gilpin’s picturesque engagement with the landscape offers an account of the natural that endorses physical and social harmony but also valorizes the position of Gilpin himself, which urges the importance of the imaginative individual’s engagement with nature rather than the landowner’s reconstruction of nature in his own image.
+The Rookery is one of those rare instances for Gilpin where nothing is introduced into a garden, but “what nature herself might be supposed to create”; repeatedly, however, the manuscripts must instead record his immediate confrontation with what the owner has created.
+As the Rookery and those distant views at Hackfall suggest, Gilpin does not imagine himself an enemy to gardening, but to gardens that are the wrong kind because they make physical the landowner’s image of themself.
+Trapped in their own littleness and localness, they fail to fulfill the moral usefulness Gilpin had praised in his first published work, the Dialogue on Stowe.
+Gilpin therefore raises the question of who properly owns the landscape—the legal proprietor, or the picturesque traveler freed from the pettiness of ownership to see the larger picture.
+In the manuscripts and in the published tours, then, we may read a continuation of the dialogue mounted in Gilpin’s account of Stowe, which focused at once on the physical structures of landscape and on their moral interpretation, and also, therefore, on the usefulness—or otherwise—of gardens.
+As the Dialogue insists, this raises questions not only of wealth, gentility, and taste, but also of virtue: in the manuscript and published tours the focus for that debate becomes the gardens of private individuals.
+And while properly national gardens such as Blenheim can lay claim to a form of public virtue that Gilpin more usually associates with wild “nature,” most of the gardens he visits do not.
+Instead they seem to speak of waste and foolishness, of an emphasis on self, and a misunderstanding of one’s place in the Creation and in the nation.